Mixer (appliance): Stand mixer

+Spiral vs. planetary stand mixers

 Spiral mixers are specialist tools for mixing dough.
 A spiral-shaped agitator counter-rotates while the powered bowl spins in the opposite direction.
 This method enables spiral mixers to mix the same size dough batch much quicker and with less under-mixed dough than a similarly powered planetary mixer.
 Spiral mixers can mix dough with less agitator friction than planetary mixers.
 This allows the dough to be mixed without increasing its temperature, ensuring the dough can rise properly.
 Spiral mixers are preferred for thicker products, such as dough for pizza, bagels or naan bread.

 Planetary mixers consist of a bowl and an agitator.
 The bowl remains static, whilst the agitator is rapidly moved around the bowl to mix its contents.
 With the ability to mix a wide variety of ingredients, planetary mixers are more versatile than their spiral counterparts.
 Planetary mixers can be used to whip and blend, whereas spiral mixers cannot.